NehaSontakk/Statistical-Learning/README.md

 # Statistical-Learning
-Introduction to statistical learning and elements of statistical learning covered, along with the Stanford course on the same.
-I highly recommend this course to understand the statistical basics of machine learning algorithms.
-It also covers many R concepts and was a great way to brush up on my R skills.
+Introduction to Statistical Learning and Elements of Statistical Learning covered, along with the Stanford course on the same; taught by Rob Tibshirani and Trevor Hastie.
+I highly recommend this course to understand the statistical concepts behind machine learning algorithms.
+There are continuous quizzes and coding assignments that helped me brush up on my R skills as well.

 ## Regression